AStefankiv/writing/the_case_for_oauth.md

 - The permissions are explicit and limited.

+## The Security Pillars: Implementing OAuth Correctly

+While OAuth provides a robust framework, its security heavily depends on proper implementation.
+Understanding these core security pillars is essential for architects and senior engineers.

+1. ### Redirect URI Validation: Closing the Open Redirect Vulnerability OAuth 2.1 mandates exact string matching for redirect URIs, eliminating the wildcard matching allowed in earlier versions .
+This prevents open redirect attacks where attackers could trick users into authorizing malicious applications.

+Implementation Insight: When registering your application with an authorization server, you must specify complete redirect URIs.
+The authorization server will reject any request with a non-matching redirect URI .
+For development environments, some servers allow loopback interface redirects with minimal variations in port numbers, but production systems require exact matches .

+2. ### State Parameter: Your Defense Against CSRF Attacks The state parameter is a critical but often overlooked security feature .
+It preserves state between the authorization request and callback, serving as a countermeasure against Cross-Site Request Forgery (CSRF) attacks.

+**How it works:**

+- Your application generates a unique, cryptographically random value for each authorization request

+- This value is stored in the user's session and included in the authorization request

+- When the authorization server redirects back to your application, you validate that the returned state parameter matches the stored value

+Without this validation, an attacker could trick users into initiating OAuth flows that would ultimately link the attacker's account to the victim's session .
+While PKCE provides some CSRF protection, using the state parameter provides an additional layer of security .

+3. ### Secure Token Storage: Avoiding the LocalStorage Trap Where you store tokens significantly impacts application security.
+A common anti-pattern is storing tokens in browser LocalStorage or sessionStorage, which is vulnerable to XSS attacks .

+**Secure alternatives include:**

+- **HTTP-only, Secure cookies:** Prevent JavaScript access, offering protection against XSS

+- **Backend token storage:** Keep tokens server-side and use session cookies

+- **Memory-only storage:** For single-page applications, though this requires reauthentication on page refresh

+For confidential clients (traditional web applications with a backend), the backend should handle token storage.
+For public clients (SPAs, mobile apps), consider using the Backend for Frontend (BFF) pattern or relying on short-lived tokens with secure refresh token handling .

 ## Benefits and Limitations: The Real-World Tradeoffs

 Like any technology, OAuth comes with its own set of tradeoffs that architects must weigh.